Skip to content

 Upon successful completion of the REDF Accelerator, you’ll also become part of REDF’s Community of nearly 200 leading employment social enterprises located around the country, gaining access to additional skill-building resources, capacity building from the REDF team, and the opportunity to continue to learn alongside your peers.

-Meet our previous Accelerator participants here.
+Meet our current and previous Accelerator participants here.

 Note: The REDF Accelerator will be held in a hybrid model of in-person & virtual.
 While we are currently planning for some in-person cohort convenings, we are following the recommendations of the CDC for all guidance around large in-person convenings.
 With this in mind, our in-person convenings may be converted to virtual convenings.
 Our decisions will prioritize the health and safety of our participants and staff.